 On the flip side, WordPress themes library is heavily crowed with free and paid themes.
 As of now, it’s 4,666 professional, SEO optimized, responsive and elegant themes to choose from its latest theme section.

 As you may already aware that widgets are very crucial for a blog, we need widgets to show recent posts, popular posts, comment forms, subscription forms, author boxes and the like.
-Worst scenario is there’s no widget available to help you write an SEO friendly blog post and you have to do entire on page SEO on your own.
+The worst case scenario is that there’s no widget available to help you write an SEO friendly blog post and you have to do entire on page SEO on your own.

 To write a search engine optimized and reader friendly post, you can use Yoast SEO plugin, it has two variants: free and paid.
 You’ll get suggestions from this plugins to improve readability and SEO ranking of your post.
 This is a very helpful plugin.
 You can find thousands of such plugins on WordPress.